Five Ways Eating Nuts Can Help You Lose Weight [Updated 2023]

 Losing weight can appear to be a relatively simple affair- reduce your calorie intake to the point where you consume less calories than your body uses and you will lose weight.
 Easier said than done for a mountain of reasons, but this concept of striving for a negative energy balance is nonetheless the key rationale behind most weight loss endeavors.
 To that end, it makes sense to eliminate or restrict the intake of high calorie and high fat foods like nuts.
 A logical step since it would appear to be all too easy to go over your daily calorie limits by eating several handfuls of these tasty but high energy snacks.
-However reviews of all the studies on the matter clearly demonstrate that in this case you can indeed have your cake and eat it as they say.
+(See my post surprisingly unhealthy healthy foods) However reviews of all the studies on the matter clearly demonstrate that in this case you can indeed have your cake and eat it as they say.
 In fact, those who eat nuts as a regular part of their diet tend to have a lower BMI when compared to those who don’t.[1,2,3] Further complicating the issue is the rather contradictory finding that you can lose weight even if you consume more calories than your body needs if those calories come from nuts.
 In fact those who add nuts as a regular part of their weight loss protocols on average lose more weight than those who don’t.
+See also my article How To Eat More and Lose Weight.
 A somewhat puzzling and counter-intuitive happenstance but in this article we will take a look at the mechanisms behind this phenomenon and explore five ways that eating nuts can help you lose weight and stay on track with your diet.

 How Nuts Help You Lose Weight- 1.
 All The Calories From Nuts Don’t Count